-Property Damage Recovery Repairs: The at-fault driver’s insurance company should pay for repairs to your vehicle.
-The at-fault driver’s insurance company should also pay for a rental vehicle that is comparable to your vehicle while your vehicle is being repaired.
+Property Damage Recovery Repairs: The at-fault driver’s insurance company should pay for the repairs required to fix your vehicle.
+The at-fault driver’s insurance company should also pay for a rental vehicle, one that is comparable to your vehicle, while yours is being repaired.

-Total Loss: The at-fault driver’s insurance company may determine that your vehicle was totaled.
-If so, it will pay you an amount equal to the market value of a comparable vehicle.
-Please note that the at-fault driver’s insurance company is not required to pay off your loan balance if your balance exceeds the market value of your vehicle.
-If the at-fault driver’s insurance company determines that your vehicle is totaled, it is required to pay for a rental car that is comparable to your vehicle until it pays for your loss.
+Total Loss: There may be a point where the at-fault driver’s insurance company determines that your vehicle is totaled.
+If so, their insurance will pay you an equal amount to the market value of a comparable vehicle.
+Please note: the at-fault driver’s insurance company is not required to pay off your loan balance if your balance exceeds the market value of your vehicle.
+But, if the at-fault driver’s insurance company determines that your vehicle is totaled, they are required to pay for a rental car at a price comparable to your vehicle.

 Uninsured and Underinsured Motorists: The at-fault driver may not have insurance or may not have enough to fairly compensate you for your injuries.
-You can still obtain a recovery for your injuries from your automobile insurance company.
+But you can still obtain a recovery for your injuries from your automobile insurance company.

 Personal Injury Protection (PIP) Benefits

-PIP: Utah law requires that you purchase automobile insurance to protect yourself when you are in an automobile collision.
+PIP: Utah law requires drivers to purchase automobile insurance in order to protect yourself when you are in an automobile collision.
 This insurance is called Personal Injury Protection and is often referred to as PIP.

-No-Fault: You must first make a claim against your own automobile insurance for PIP benefits before making a claim against the at-fault driver.
+No-Fault: First, you must make a claim against your own automobile insurance for PIP benefits before making a claim against the at-fault driver.
 Utah is considered a “no-fault” state because you have to make a claim against your own insurance company regardless of who was at fault for causing the collision.